rmettler/cpp_delegates/README.md

 # C++ delegates

-A lightweight function level runtime interface.
-Provides higher flexibility with less effort than function objects or OOP interfaces.
+A lightweight function interface providing higher flexibility with less effort than function pointers, function objects or OOP interfaces.
 Is similar to use, but more performant than `std::function`.

 **UNDER CONSTRUCTION: The whole readme needs a lot more work.**